stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/neoepitope.md

 1. The input FastQs will be aligned against the Optitype HLA reference sequences using razers3 (see <https://github.com/FRED-2/OptiType>).
-2. The fished FastQs will be used for HLA typing using Opitype.
+2. The fished FastQs will be used for HLA typing using Optitype.

 If you use **BAM** files as input: